 Fusing the worlds of Square Enix’s Final Fantasy games with Disney’s stable of beloved, animated characters in an action-RPG, Kingdom Hearts was one of the most surprising hits of the PlayStation 2.
 Kingdom Hearts II followed just a few years later to even greater acclaim.
 Despite a dizzying array of spinoffs and prequels in the intervening years, including the nonsensically titled Kingdom Hearts HD 2.8 Final Chapter Prologue which hit stores in January, fans have now been waiting over a decade for a proper sequel.

-At long last, Square Enix announced that Kingdom Hearts III is now on track to launch in 2018.
+At long last, Kingdom Hearts III‘s release is in sight.
 Here’s all of the intel we’ve gathered so far about the game to date.

-While there’s no formal release date, it’s the first time since Kingdom Hearts III was initially announced at E3 2013 that there’s been any discussion of the game’s launch.
-The news comes just months after game director Nomura said, “In terms of the state of development, there is still some way to go.”
-In May, 2017 Square Enix told investors that Kingdom Hearts III was not scheduled for the 2017 fiscal year.
-All of this led some to suspect that Kingdom Hearts III wasn’t coming out anytime soon.
+Kingdom Hearts III was initially announced at E3 2013 and we’ve seen its release window change several times since the first teaser was shown.
 Speaking with GameSpot in July, Nomura said that the long wait for Kingdom Hearts III can be attributed to the switch to Unreal Engine 4, and other decisions made by higher ups, not because of himself or his development team.

 In general the action RPG gameplay will be familiar to fans of the series as an evolution of the action in Kingdom Hearts II.
 As shown in the latest gameplay trailer above, however, successful ideas from the handheld titles, specifically Kingdom Hearts 3D: Dream Drop Distance, will be integrated as well.
 There will be a greater emphasis on mobility, with Sora able to jump on certain enemies and to wall run.
 Major new features revealed so far include: